 Bilbao, capital of the province of Bizkaia, is one of the main economic and cultural hubs in northern Spain, and has gained international recognition as an architectural point of reference.
 Certainly, the Guggenheim Museum has acted as its main calling card.
 But Bilbao has plenty of other interesting sites to offer, in and around the city.
 And its strategic location makes it an ideal port of entry to other parts of the northern Iberian Peninsula, and to the southwest of France.

 Accomodation: Hotel Codina

 Arrival in San Sebastian today is at leisure.
 Take the evening to explore the city centre and the spectacular shell-shaped beach of La Concha, which is just minutes walking distance from your hotel.
-On arrival at your hotel, you will find vouchers and some indications for the tasting of 3 Pintxos in the city.
+We recommend you stroll around and try the famous ‘pintxos’ in any of the local bars of the area.
 ‘Pintxo‘ is a ‘Basque-ified’ take on the Spanish word ‘pincho’, which itself comes from the verb ‘pinchar’, which is ‘to pierce’.
 They are small finger foods served at bars and taverns throughout the Basque Country.
 Their are the backbone of the Basque food culture.

 Day 2: San Sebastian – Zumaia

 Route: 35 km